giovemoiran/infodengue-sprint-lsl/README.md

 ![Validation Set 1](test1_plot.png)
 The prediction for the Validation Dataset (October 2023 - June 2024) are shown below:
 ![Validation Set 2](test2_plot.png)

+# Results from the challenge
+Model Performance compared to other model submitted to the challenge are available at the following [link](https://github.com/Mosqlimate-project/sprint-template/blob/main/scores/scores.md)